syam000/syam000.github.io/_posts/2020-04-28-introduction-to-bit.markdown

 **What is bit?**

  If you are JS dev you are familiar with npm and if you are Java dev you must be familiar with maven and gradle.
-So can you imagine a world with these component libraries? ????  😱😱😱
+So can you imagine a world without these component libraries? ????  😱😱😱

 My answer is a definite NOOOOOOO 😂 and I know most of you will agree with me on this too 😅